 - Reasonably Priced

 - Detailed Sound Signature

 - Great headphones for glasses wearers

 - Need a decent volume to get the best out of them

 - An additional cable would be appreciated.

 3. AKG Pro Audio K371 – Best for Studio Use

-Finding a great set of headphones for professional use is hard already, but finding them on a budget will have you scratching your head.
+Finding a great set of over ear headphones for professional use is hard already, but finding them on a budget will have you scratching your head.
 Unfortunately, most budget studio headphones come with a lot of drawbacks.